github/codeql/change-notes/1.24/analysis-cpp.md

 * The built-in C++20 "spaceship operator" (`<=>`) is now supported via the QL class `SpaceshipExpr`.
 Overloaded forms are modeled as calls to functions named `operator<=>`.
-* The data-flow library has been improved, which affects and improves some security queries.
+* The data-flow library (`semmle.code.cpp.dataflow.DataFlow` and
+  `semmle.code.cpp.dataflow.TaintTracking`) has been improved, which affects and improves some security queries.
 The improvements are:
   - Track flow through functions that combine taint tracking with flow through fields.
   - Track flow through clone-like functions, that is, functions that read contents of a field from a parameter and stores the value in the field of a returned object.
+* The security pack taint tracking library (`semmle.code.cpp.security.TaintTracking`) uses a new intermediate representation.
+This provides a more precise analysis of flow through parameters and pointers.
+For new queries, however, we continue to recommend using `semmle.code.cpp.dataflow.TaintTracking`.
+* The global value numbering library (`semmle.code.cpp.valuenumbering.GlobalValueNumbering`) uses a new intermediate representation to provide a more precise analysis of heap-allocated memory and pointers to stack variables.
 * Created the `semmle.code.cpp.models.interfaces.Allocation` library to model allocation such as `new` expressions and calls to `malloc`.
 This in intended to replace the functionality in `semmle.code.cpp.commons.Alloc` with a more